 By the end of doing all of this, you can move on with your PM management.

 Step Six – Communication and Collaboration

 The last step of any successful preventive maintenance plan for machines is to develop proper communication channels.
-It’s imperative to communicate past successes of PM programs, reaffirm your PM team, and develop two-way feedback channels.
+Communicating the past success of PM programs is essential for reaffirming your PM team and developing two-way feedback channels.